jcburley/joker/GOSTD.md

 user=>
 ```

-(Note the diagnostic produced when passing an object of incorrect type to a receiver, just as happens when passing the wrong thing to a standalone function.)
+Note the diagnostic produced when passing an object of incorrect type to a receiver, just as happens when passing the wrong thing to a standalone function.

-**IMPORTANT:** The `Go` function is, like **gostd** generally, a proof-of-concept prototype.
-Its name was chosen to set it apart from all other Joker code and specifically to identify it as referring to the Go language and its runtime.
-It might well be changed (incompatibly) or removed in the future.

-Also note that Clojure's `.foo` form and its `.` special operator are not (yet?) supported.
-When they are, they'll (likely) be much more stable than `Go`.
+Also note that Clojure's `(.receiver instance args*)` special form, which macroexpands to `(. instance receiver args*)`, is not yet supported.

 #### Returned Values